 - My project has helped approximately 150 borrowers, and nearly 1,000 of their dependents

 - I have completed my first year at a full-time job (sounds insignificant, but it is important to me)

 - I still made it to the TX/OU game

 - Got to speak to the Archer Program as an alumni

 To add to it, I now have 6 American volunteers on site, who either already were, or have now become, very good friends of mine.
 It has been an incredible experience being out here with other Americans, familiar faces, and people my age.
 What’s really ironic though is that their being here has actually shown me not how alone I was without them, but how I was already a big part of the community on site.
 Since their arrival, many of my co-workers have told me how they will look out for the volunteers with me, because we’re a family here.
 Therefore, by extension, if I am to look after these volunteers, they will too.

-We had an incredible 4th of July celebration on site, people are still talking about it, an awesome 21st birthday party for one of our volunteers, Chloe, and then this weekend we will be going to see some local pygmies.
+We had an incredible 4th of July celebration on site, people are still talking about it, and this weekend we will be going to see some local pygmies.
 We were going to Garamba National Park, but our security suggested that right now would not be a good idea because of recent LRA activity.
 So, we’re playing it safe and going to see some pygmies down the road.

 The governor of Oriental was in town for a meeting with the Social Department, and so I grabbed Caroline for a picture with Congo’s finest.

 My co-workers: From right to left, Eric, Cyrille, Steve, and Tam.
 Cyrille is my supervisor, Eric and Steve are co-workers, and Tam is one of our head mining engineers.